Skip to main content

 Key takeaways

-• With the Trintellix savings card, patients may pay as little as $10 for a 30- or 90-day prescription.
+• With the Trintellix savings card, commercially insured patients may pay as little as $10 for a 30- or 90-day prescription.

-• SingleCare coupons and Help at Hand can also save you money on Trintellix.
+• SingleCare coupons and Help at Hand can also help reduce the cost of Trintellix.

-Trintellix (vortioxetine) is an antidepressant that shifts serotonin levels in the brain to treat adults with major depressive disorder (MDD).
+Trintellix (vortioxetine) is a serotonin modulator and stimulator (SMS), which is an atypical antidepressant that shifts serotonin levels in the brain to treat adults with major depressive disorder (MDD).
 Currently, there is no generic version of Trintellix.
 We’ll outline ways to save on Trintellix, including free SingleCare coupons, a Trintellix savings card, and the Trintellix patient assistance program.

 How much does Trintellix cost?

-Without insurance, the average retail price of Trintellix is about $660 for 30, 20 mg tablets.
-The cost will vary depending on your pharmacy, prescribed dosage and frequency, insurance, and other factors.
+Without insurance, the average retail price of Trintellix is about $689 for 30, 20 mg tablets.
+The cost varies depending on your pharmacy, prescribed dosage and frequency, insurance, and other factors.

-Many commercial health insurance plans cover Trintellix, and some Medicaid, Medicare, and VA insurance plans may cover Trintellix.
-Check your insurance company’s formulary list or contact an insurance agent to see if it’s covered.
+Many commercial health insurance plans cover Trintellix, and some Medicaid, Medicare, and VA insurance plans may cover it.
+Check your insurance company’s formulary list or contact an insurance agent to see if it’s covered under your plan.
 It’s also a good idea to ask about prior authorization—some insurance providers might require it for Trintellix.

 How to save money on Trintellix